RaulPenagos/CameraControl/README.md

 ## Scripts
 The `src` directory contains all the classes and scripts to run the code in order to simulate the system and calibrate the camera.

-The `test` includes tests donde to understand to check the functionalities.
-Also, it contain `moveRobot.py`, that moves the robot to a point an generates and saves an animation.
+The `test` dir includes tests donde to understand to check the functionalities.
+Also, it contains `moveRobot.py`, that moves the robot to a point an generates and saves an animation.